apeksha10/Issue-templates/.github/ISSUE_TEMPLATE/---bug-report-price-based-on-user-role-for-woocommerce-pro.md

  - Version [e.g. 22]

 **Isolating the problem (mark completed items with an [x]):**
- [ ] This bug happens with only Product Delivery Date for WooCommerce - Lite plugin active [ ] This bug happens with a default WordPress theme active, or [Storefront] [ ] I can reproduce this bug consistently using the steps above
+ [ ] This bug happens with the only Price based on User Role for WooCommerce Pro plugin active [ ] This bug happens with a default WordPress theme active, or [Storefront] [ ] I can reproduce this bug consistently using the steps above